 - Advising on the use of the foundation made available data and information;

-- Transhis as a tool to provide possession of the foundation and the development of a registration network.
+- To provide Transhis as a tool for the development of a registration network.